ThomasCarstens/jekyll/_posts/2018-10-29-Guitar-classification-revisited.md

 image_path="/assets/images/posts/lrfinder1.png"
 alt="Using the learning rate finder to determine the optimum learning rate." caption="Using the learning rate finder to determine the optimum learning rate."
-%}
+%}{: .align-center .width-half}

 As is clear from the plot, we want to find a learning rate that gives us the smallest loss rate while making the biggest steps in the feature space.
 As a rule of thump we thus find the lowest point on the curve before the loss shoots up again and go one magnitude to the left (0.01 in this case).
 We then train the model for five cycles using the *fit_one_cycle()* method.
 The [one cycle policy](https://sgugger.github.io/the-1cycle-policy.html) is a great technique of setting the hyper parameters (learning rate, momentum and weight decay) in a way to train complex models fast and efficient (it's the standard approach in fastai).
-In essence, we want the biggest possible learning rate (determined by *lr_find*) to explore the feature space efficiently.
+In essence, we want the biggest possible learning rate (determined by *lr_find()*) to explore the feature space efficiently.
 Second, the learning rate changes in a cycle from a low value (10 times lower than the lf_find() result) up to the maximum and then back down again.
 [It was observed](https://sgugger.github.io/the-1cycle-policy.html) that the high learning rates at the middle of a cycle also act as regularization method that prevents overfitting.
 In addition, the momentum of the stochastic gradient descent (SGD) is altered in an anti-cyclical pattern.

 ```python
 lr = 0.01